SEO for Small Businesses: What Still Works

 • Reduce plugins (WordPress)

-• Skip giant background videos
+• Skip long background videos

-4. Nail your Google Business Profile
+4. Claim and Optimize your Google Business Profile

-• Keep hours accurate
+• Keep hours and pertinent company details accurate

 5. Build internal links

-• What topics you’re an expert on
+• What topics you are an expert on

-• How your content relates
+• How your content on that page relates to the rest of your website

 • Which pages matter most